Managing Cyanobacteria (Blue-Green Algae) at Milavec Reservoir

 How are people or animals that have been exposed to cyanobacteria toxins treated?

-If you or your pet comes in contact with a cyanobacteria, wash yourself and your pet thoroughly with fresh water.
+If you or your pet comes in contact with cyanobacteria, thoroughly wash yourself and your pet with fresh water.

-- If you or your pet swallow water from where there is a harmful algae bloom, call your doctor, a Poison Center, or a veterinarian.
+- If you or your pet swallow water from where there is a harmful algae bloom, call your doctor or a veterinarian.

 How can you help reduce cyanobacteria blooms from forming?